-SWAs cannot be used unless they are listed on the NCP Product Schedule (see Section 8104 of this document).
-SWA use is preauthorized by RRT-4 for "lift and float" products only for locations pre-identified within the Area Contingency Plan.
-For the most up-to-date policy, procedures and checklists when using SWAs within the RRT-4 coastal zone please refer to RRT-4 Surface Washing Agents (SWAs) Policy, Annex J of the RRT-4 RCP.
+Before a Solidifier can be used, it must first be listed on the NCP Product Schedule (see section 8105 of this document).
+For the most up-to-date policy, procedures and checklists when using Solidifiers in the RRT-4 coastal zone please refer to Annex J: Oil Spill Countermeasure of the RRT-4 RCP, beginning on page 376, Use of Solidifiers.

-8104 NCP Product Schedule
+8105 NCP Product Schedule

-Subpart J of the NCP directs the EPA to prepare a schedule of spill mitigating devices and substances that may be used to remove or control oil discharges; this is known as the NCP Product Schedule.
+Subpart J of the National Oil and Hazardous Substances Pollution Contingency Plan (NCP) directs the Environmental Protection Agency (EPA) to prepare a schedule of spill mitigating devices and substances that may be used to remove or control oil discharges; this is known as the NCP Product Schedule.
 The NCP Product Schedule lists the following types of products authorized for use on oil discharges: Dispersants, Surface Washing Agents, Surface Collecting Agents, Bioremediation Agents, and Miscellaneous Oil Spill Control Agents.

 Note: Before any chemical countermeasure may be used, the FOSC must first seek RRT-4 approval through the consultation and concurrence process or have its use preauthorized.
-The only exception to this is when the FOSC uses the provision listed in 40 C.F.R. § 300.910(d).
+The only exception to this is when the FOSC uses the provision listed in 40 C.F.R. \$ 300.910(d).

 Per 40 C.F.R § 300.920(e), the listing of a product on the Product Schedule does not mean that EPA approves, recommends, licenses, certifies, or authorizes the use of the product on an oil discharge.
-The listing means only that data have been submitted to EPA as required by 40 C.F.R
+The listing means only that data have been submitted to EPA as required by 40 C.F.R § 300.915.

-§ 300.915.
 For the most current listing of approved substances for use, please refer to the NCP Product Schedule.